-In general, my interests in the History of Medicine concern the intersection between health, politics, and popular culture.
+In general, my interests in the History of Medicine concern the intersection between health, politics, medical epistemology, and popular culture.
 These questions are often on my mind:

 - How do nonclinicans use medicine and medical knowledge in their everyday life?

 - How does the state use medicine to legitimate its rule?

 - How and why do physicians enjoy special social status?